johnrsibert/JonzPandemic/index.md

 ##### New York City Prevalence
 ![New York City, NY](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/New_York_CityNY_prevalence.png)

-The disease attacked the five counties that comprise New York City aggressively with unchecked exponential growth in March and April.
+The disease attacked the five counties that comprise New York City aggressively with unchecked exponential growth in March and April os 2020.
 Quarantine-like measures "flattened the curve" and kept spread of infection at low levels.
 Numbers of new cases stayed relatively low and constant for 5 or 6 months, but began to increase in October and November.
 Currently, the number cases is increasing exponentially for the second time.

 Numbers of daily deaths reflect the numbers of daily new cases, rising sharply in April, falling to low levels in June.
-The lower panel of the New York City plot illustrates an important problem with the available data.
+The number of deaths plot for the New York City illustrates an important problem with the available data.
 The sharp jumps at the end June and at the beginning of August reflect changes in data reporting practices in some of the five counties.
+Similar anomalies and "corrections" are seen in data from other counties.
 The CFR in New York City seems unusually high.
 The ratio is highest in April and May and decreases substantially over the summer to a value about one half of the peak.